 - Breaking the Bonds: Hercules.
 Ironically, this happens in the first film, not in the second.
 Furthermore, he remains Chained by Fashion.

 - Crouching Moron, Hidden Badass: At the beginning of Unchained, Ulysses is a Plucky Comic Relief guy who can't fight to save his life.
+(He's portrayed as a smart, inventive young beginner, and he's improved in archery since the first film where Herc gave him some basic pointers.)
 In the middle of the movie, he's pretending to be a deaf Non-Action Guy, which puts him beneath the guards' notice and allows him to eavesdrop freely.
 When it comes time to escape Omphale, the gloves come off and Ulysses personally dispatches the captain of Omphale's guard.

 - Contrived Clumsiness: When he sees that Hercules is being fed bottled water from the enchanted spring, Ulysses contrives to knock over and spill his goblet at every opportunity.
 Herc notes that it doesn't look like much of an accident — especially when Ulysses has to perform a flying leap all the way across the room to do it.